vrenkens/nabu/README.md

 The method should return the output logits (probabilities before softmax) and the output sequence lengths.
 Some example Classifiers:

-- nabu/neuralnetworks/classifiers/las.py: Listen Attend and Spell model
+- nabu/neuralnetworks/classifiers/las.py: Listen Attend and Spell asr
-- nabu/neuralnetworks/classifiers/dblstm.py: Deep Biderictional LSTM model
+- nabu/neuralnetworks/classifiers/dblstm.py: Deep Biderictional LSTM asr

 Once you've created your classifier you should add it in the factory method in nabu/neuralnetworks/classifiers/classifier_factory.py (with any name) and you